Nick Seymour: Personal life

 Nick Seymour was married to Brenda Bentleigh in 1989 but they separated in 1993.
 In 1997 or 1998 Seymour moved to Dublin, where he had bought a home.
 He later established a recording studio, Exchequer Studios, with Brian Crosby of Bell X1 and producer Rob Kirwan.
-Seymour and his current partner have a daughter, Lola.
-He now lives in Sligo.
+As of 2021, Seymour and his Australian-born partner live in Sligo.
+They have two children, both born in Ireland.